teabolt/neural-nets/README.md

 * 'net_utils.py/get_net()' generates, trains, and saves a neural net (just a shortcut to typing out many commands in the command line)
 * 'data/own' contains own handwritten digits, outside of the MNIST data

+## Project workflow

+* Directly commit to master if have a single ungrouped change
+* Create a branch and merge with master when finished if plan to implement a number of related changes in multiple commits

 ## Desired future functionality / to-do
 * pure non-numpy implementation of the core neural net code - understand the data structures behind biases, weights, gradients, etc. better
 * more power over the mnist_loader.py - eg: load only parts of the data (test or training or validation only), parts of the 'sub-data' (eg: 10,000 instead of all the 50,000 images of the net)